-We deeply appreciate our donors and their tax deductible contributions to the center.
+We sincerely appreciate our donors and their tax-deductible contributions to the Center.

 Establish a Donor Advised Fund, fund it with some shares of an investment for which you want to avoid paying capital gains tax, and use it to donate to The John C Bogle Center for Financial Literacy.
 I contributed via my DAF this Spring.
 Easy peasy.

 I am granting $50/year to The John C. Bogle Center for Financial Literacy from my Donor Advised Fund.

 I made a donation to The John C. Bogle Center for Financial Literacy from my Donor Advised Fund and it sailed right through!
 I just went online to check the timeline.
 The record shows that I requested the donation on December 9, it was immediately approved, and a check was issued on December 11.

 I use the Amazon Smile program and specify “The John C. Bogle Center for Financial Literacy” as the recipient.

 I have a Fidelity Donor Advised Fund and have made donations to the Bogle Center.
 If your employer offers matching donation funds, be sure to apply for them.
 I got matching funds for my donations to the Bogle Center.

 The Bogleheads’ Guide to The Three-Fund Portfolio is now available in hardcover book, audio book and kindle.
 All royalties are donated directly to The John C. Bogle Center For Financial Literacy.